 - (a) Non-residential developments with more than six hundred (600) feet of frontage along a single street shall be divided by streets into blocks having a maximum length of six hundred (600) feet, as measured from street curb to street curb.
-Number and location of curb cuts shall be approved by the city manager. - (b) Streets used to divide properties into blocks shall meet all of the street and sidewalk designations of this zoning ordinance. - (c) Opportunities for inter-parcel vehicle access points between all contiguous commercial, office, industrial or multi-family residential tracts shall be provided. - (d) Streets with greater than two hundred and fifty (250) total linear feet of that are un-intersected. - (e) Gates and security arms shall be prohibited from crossing any public street or sidewalk.
+Number and location of curb cuts shall be approved by the city manager. - (b) Streets used to divide properties into blocks shall meet all of the street and sidewalk designations of this zoning ordinance. - (c) Opportunities for inter-parcel vehicle access points between all contiguous commercial, office, industrial or multi-family residential tracts shall be provided. - (d) Streets with greater than two hundred and fifty (250) total linear feet of un-intersected street frontage shall be prohibited from terminating with a cul-de-sac. - (e) Gates and security arms shall be prohibited from crossing any public street or sidewalk.